 “Live from Gainesville, this is Tom Petty, late of Mudcrutch,” I announce him, to scattered applause.
 Iggy is right with him waving the Confederate flag like mad.

-The song starts with a slow verse about Tom’s hot rod days, but when he hit the chorus, “Hey, Hey , Hey…” the Jacettes echoed him and our guitars, all three of them plus a bass and double drums cause a sonic boom that brings the stadium to their feet.
+The song starts with a slow verse about Tom’s hot rod days, but when he hit the chorus, “Hey, Hey , Hey…” the Jacettes echo him and our guitars, all three of them plus a bass and double drums cause a sonic boom that brings the stadium to their feet.
 The gate-crashers surge forward.
 The chain link fence collapses, letting hundreds in at once.
 Pandemonium ensues.
 The police dogs are let loose on the gate-crashers.
 I see one boy go down as a German Shepherd sinks it’s teeth into the boy’s nuts.
 The crashers dash toward the hoped-for safety of the boat people.
 Dickie’s wild driving finally gets his Whaler free from the crowd.
 He heads directly back to Coral Gables, alone in his boat.
 We keep playing, repeating the chorus over and over.
 Iggy drapes the Confederate flag over Tom’s shoulders.
 The Miami Police round-up a small group of crashers.
-It is an insult to their sense of dignity that so many gate-crashers escape their control.
-They start searching the boat people for faces they recognize from the gate-crashing.
+It is an insult to their sense of dignity that so many gate-crashers escaped their control.
+They start searching the boat people for faces they recognize from the melee.
 After Dickie’s mad dash, the remaining boats drift toward the shore creating a measly 5 foot gap between the police and the boats.
 It appears to be a stand-off.
 Things settle down.
 We finish ‘Born a Rebel,’ to much applause and hooting.
 Tom takes a deep bow, pleased to get the recognition he deserves.
 Robby jumps up from behind his drums and yells, ‘Monkey Song,’ as our next offering.
 I have a twinge of instinctual fear that we are mocking the cops.
 Since we are safe on stage, I think, “What the hell.
 Why not?”

 Robby grabs the stage mic,